 Oranges for Flight Anxiety

 Oranges are the ultimate healthy travel snack for plane rides because the smell of citrus is calming on the nervous system.
-Vitamin C also boosts immunity at a time when it is most compromised– in close quarters, when the body is under stress, and exposed to lots of germs and flight radiation.
+Vitamin C also boosts immunity when it is most compromised– in close quarters, when the body is under stress, and exposed to lots of germs and flight radiation.

 Afterward, you’ll have to do something with the peels, which also keeps your mind busy.
 Get up to throw them away, stuff them in a cup, put them in a bag, etc. For maximum benefit, try slowly peeling the orange to see if you can get the peel off in one piece.

 Rice crackers, like Saltines, are high in starch, which helps absorb excess gastric acid.
 Unlike saltines, however, rice crackers cannot go stale, and they don’t contain any gluten.
-This makes them a good choice if you’re traveling somewhere humid.
-Rice also expands in the stomach.
-This is helpful for people who need to take a pill with food but can’t muster an appetite.
+This makes them a good choice if you’re traveling somewhere humid, or if you have allergies.

 Stress-Busting Turmeric Popcorn

-Studies show that turmeric decreases inflammation in parts of the brain that regulate stress, anxiety, and depression, and this delicious Instant Pot Popcorn recipe combines turmeric, nutritional yeast, dulse flakes, and other anti-inflammatory spices that will have you licking your fingers.
+Studies show that turmeric decreases inflammation in parts of the brain that regulate stress, anxiety, and depression, and this Instant Pot recipe combines turmeric, nutritional yeast, dulse flakes, and other anti-inflammatory spices that will have you licking your fingers.
 Make ahead of time and bring it in your bag on the plane.